Connor Wong Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 26th in the league with a collective 8.2 strikeouts per nine innings.
+- The Royals pitching staff is 26th in MLB with a collective 8.2 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.